wyTrivail/aws-opentelemetry-collector/README.md

 Use the following community resources for getting help with AWS Observability Collector.
 We use the GitHub issues for tracking bugs and feature requests.

-* Ask a question in the AWS CloudWatch Forum (https://forums.aws.amazon.com/forum.jspa?forumID=138).
+* Ask a question in [AWS CloudWatch Forum](https://forums.aws.amazon.com/forum.jspa?forumID=138).
-* Open a support ticket with AWS Support (http://docs.aws.amazon.com/awssupport/latest/user/getting-started.html).
+* Open a support ticket with [AWS Support](http://docs.aws.amazon.com/awssupport/latest/user/getting-started.html).
-* If you think you may have found a bug, open an issue (https://github.com/mxiamxia/aws-opentelemetry-collector/issues/new).
+* If you think you may have found a bug, open an [issue](https://github.com/mxiamxia/aws-opentelemetry-collector/issues/new).
-* For contributing guidelines refer CONTRIBUTING.md (https://github.com/mxiamxia/aws-opentelemetry-collector/blob/master/CONTRIBUTING.md).
+* For contributing guidelines refer [CONTRIBUTING.md](https://github.com/mxiamxia/aws-opentelemetry-collector/blob/master/CONTRIBUTING.md).

 ### Get Started